guiccastro/Projeto-FRIDA/README.md

 ``-V:a,b,c,...`` => Download the data from collectors ``a``, ``b``, ``c``, ..., from project RouteViews.

 ``-R:a,b,c,...`` => Download the data from collectors ``a``, ``b``, ``c``, ..., from project RIPE.

+To download from all collectors from a project you just need to pass any collector in the parameter (e.g., to download from all collectors from Isolario, pass the parameter like '-I').

 ### __Number of parallel downloads__:
 ``-P:n`` => Download ``n`` parallel files from each project.